Gabbar Singh (film): Plot

-Provoked by Siddhappa's men, Gabbar Singh's brother hits one of his creditors brutally and injuring him.
-Siddhappa calls the police station to warn them about the fight.
-Gabbar Singh beats up his brother in public, thus disgracing him.
-Siddhappa decides to take advantage of the situation and suspend Gabbar Singh.
-However, Naidu resolves the situation by accepting an apology from Gabbar Singh.
-Angered by the outcome, Siddhappa tells Gabbar Singh that something big will happen in the next 24 hours and challenges him to stop it.
-Gabbar Singh interrogates the henchmen of Siddhappa and finds out that Siddhappa arranged the marriage of Bhagya Lakshmi with a local merchant by paying her father a lot of money to enrage Gabbar Singh.
-Gabbar Singh goes to the wedding and confronts Bhagya Lakshmi about whether she loves him or not.
-Bhagya Lakshmi reveals her love and Gabbar Singh rescues and marries her in the same event.
+Provoked by Siddhappa's men, Ajay brutally injures one of his creditors.
+Siddhappa calls the police to warn them about the fight.
+Gabbar Singh publicly beats his brother, disgracing him.
+Siddhappa tries to exploit the situation to have Gabbar Singh suspended, but Naidu resolves the issue by accepting Gabbar Singh's apology.
+Angered by the outcome, Siddhappa challenges Gabbar Singh, warning that something significant will happen in the next 24 hours.
+Gabbar Singh interrogates Siddhappa's henchmen and learns Siddhappa arranged Bhagya Lakshmi's marriage to a local merchant by bribing her father to enrage Gabbar Singh.
+Gabbar Singh crashes the wedding, confirms Bhagya Lakshmi's love for him, and marries her on the spot.

-Siddhappa, as a last effort tries to bribe the high command to get a party nomination to contest in the election.
-He offers 50 million to get the ticket.
-Gabbar Singh learns of the arrangement and steals the money that Siddhappa sends to the high command.
-Gabbar Singh's brother in desperate need of money is approached by Siddhappa.
-He offers help and money and in exchange asks him to work for his elections.
-Siddhappa orders him to deliver a cellphone (an iPhone 4 box) and a box of sweets to the Minister's house.
-But, unknown to him, a bomb has been placed in the sweet box, and kills the minister.
-Knowing that it was Gabbar Singh's brother who did the blast, the district superintendent suspends Gabbar Singh.
-Gabbar Singh confronts his stepfather Naidu tells him about his brother.
-Naidu suffers a heart attack after hearing the news and is hospitalized.
-Gabbar Singh takes care of Naidu at the hospital, thus bonding again.
-Gabbar's brother who is shocked by the events and the blast convinces Siddhappa to kill Gabbar before the latter catches him.
-Although he has no intention to kill his brother, he accepts to do it to escape from them and meets Gabbar Singh.
-He confesses to Gabbar that he was sent to kill him by Siddhappa.
-Gabbar tries to take him to the commissioner for a confession against Siddhappa.
-But Siddhappa calls Gabbar on his phone and reveals to him that he killed Gabbar's mother when he came to Gabbar's old home in search of his money.
-In a final battle, Gabbar arrives to Siddhappa's house and takes down the goons, and kills Siddhappa.
-Gabbar Singh later hires most of the Siddhappa's henchmen and gives them low-profile police jobs.
+As a last effort, Siddhappa tries to bribe the high command for a party nomination, offering ₹5 crore.
+Gabbar Singh learns of this and steals the money.
+Ajay, in desperate need of money, is approached by Siddhappa, who offers help in exchange for Ajay's assistance in his election campaign.
+Siddhappa instructs Ajay to deliver a cellphone and a box of sweets to the Minister's house, unknowingly containing a bomb that kills the minister.
+Knowing that it was Gabbar Singh's brother behind the blast, the district superintendent suspends Gabbar Singh.
+Gabbar Singh confronts Naidu about the actions of Ajay.
+Naidu suffers a heart attack and is hospitalized, where Gabbar Singh cares for him, rekindling their bond.

+Ajay, shocked by the blast, convinces Siddhappa to kill Gabbar Singh.
+Although he has no intention of killing his brother, he agrees to escape Siddhappa's grasp and confesses to Gabbar that he was sent to kill him.
+Gabbar attempts to take Ajay to the commissioner for a confession, but Siddhappa reveals he killed Gabbar's mother while searching for his money.
+In a final battle, Gabbar Singh storms Siddhappa's house, kills his goons, and defeats Siddhappa.
+Gabbar Singh then hires most of Siddhappa's henchmen for low-profile police jobs while discussing his future with Bhagya Lakshmi.